Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Conclusion

-We closed with some proof of concept experiments on the Lorenz '63 and Charnay-De Vore dynamical systems.
-One way in which our results on Lorenz '63 differ from Rips persistence is in the existence of one very long lived one-cycle (as long as there are enough bins), as can be seen in Figure \ref{fig:l63graph}.
-Our conjecture is that this long bar represents the Lorenz '63 system taking its full figure eight trajectory without meeting itself in the middle.
-A further avenue for potential research along that line of inquiry could be development of software that takes the Dowker persistence back to the original distance matrix, or even all the way to the graph of the binned dynamical system.
-We showed empirically that our method is robust to subsampling.
-This nods to potential missing or corrupted meteorological data, and we believe more theoretical guarantees could be obtained as well in this setting.

-We would like to close by offering a few other directions in which we believe that this research can be expanded, in addition to what was mentioned above.
-One such option is to build a hypergraph instead of a graph wherein there could be interesting developments in the Dowker homology of directed or oriented hypergraphs.

-We believe there is more to done in exploring the graph theoretic properties of our binned graphs.
+We close with numerical experiments on the Lorenz '63 and Charney-DeVore dynamical systems, highlighting how our method differs from traditional point cloud persistence for dynamical trajectory data.
+Our tests also suggest that this method is robust to subsampling, where data may be missing or corrupted.

+We offer a couple additional directions in which we believe that this research could be expanded.
+First could be to modify the encoding of sequential information into the quotient graph, either by the consideration of different quotient graph edge weight functions or encoding this information in hypergraph edges.
+This could allow for the adjustment of the kinds of dynamical features picked up in the persistence or add additional robustness.
+Second, we believe there is more to be done in exploring the graph-theoretic properties of our binned graphs.
 For example, using network clustering methods could reveal other kinds of state space organization.

-Currently, our binning numbers are being chosen via a grid search experiment and validating the barcodes with what we would expect.
-Research needs to be done to mathematically optimize the bin number.
-There was also discussion among our group about changing the weight of the edges in the directed graph, including potentially using probabilistic edges weights that turn the directed graph and adjancency matrix into a Markov chain and transition matrix.
-One could study how this changes the persistent homology, as well as Markovian properties of the binned graph.

-Weather regimes have proven useful in long term forecasting, and the overall understanding of the climate, but difficult to detect and identify.
-We hope that, through this work, as well as some of these potential future research areas, we can make more progress on the question of identifying weather regimes and more general dynamical systems in time series.
+Finally, we believe future work could combine this work with dynamic choices of phase space partitions, or bin number.